iampeterkr/blog/_docs/03-#1-conditionals-control-flow.md

   # et cetera
 ```

 Looking at the example above, in the event that `some_function()` returns `True,` then the indented block of code after it will be executed.
-In the event that it returns False, then the indented block will be **skipped**.
+In the event that it returns False, then the indented block will be skipped.

 Also, make sure you notice the `colons` at the end of the `if` statement.
 We've added them for you, but they're important.